KnorrFG/KnorrFG.github.io/about.md

 </p>
 <p>
 I'm interested in programming, AI, statistics and neuroscience.
-Besides that I'm also interessted in neutrition and sports, and I love to play Pathfinder.</p>
+Besides that I'm also interested in nutrition and sports, and I love to play Pathfinder.</p>
 </div>
 You can find me at [GitHub](https://github.com/knorrfg) or write me an e-mail:
 {{ site.email | mailObfuscate }}